Kuchiriel/coreos-configs/README.md

 ![](https://i.imgur.com/0X3jF5t.png)

-This is the same as manually putting it in `/var/lib/coreos-install/user_data`
+If you have already installed CoreOS in a VM or Vagrant.
+This is the same as manually putting the files in: `/var/lib/coreos-install/user_data`

 But if you want, you can use [wget](https://en.wikipedia.org/wiki/Wget) to download the [raw content](https://raw.githubusercontent.com/Kuchiriel/coreos-configs/master/docker-compose.cloud-config) from GitHub.